danwolfgang/mt-plugin-more-custom-fields/readme.md

 "message" displayed for all other users.
 The field options allow you to specify whether *no* user should be able to edit the field data, or if administrators should be able to override the supplied default.

+The **Multi-Line Text (WYSIWYG)** field type is a textarea with the CKEditor WYSIWYG editor to the make text entry and formatting easy.

 The **Multi-Use Single-Line Text Group** field type is a mouthful.
 A breakdown of this field: The Single-Line Text field is included with MT Pro and lets you